thunderrabbit/bootstrap-redmine-deploy/README.md

 	  }
 	}

-An error like `ERROR: "Forbidden", while: getting RDS instances` means the IAM User on AWS needs more access to AWS.
+An error like `ERROR: "Forbidden", while: getting RDS instances` means the IAM User on AWS needs more access to AWS (See "AWS Keys" section below).

 ## Install VPC and base machine on AWS from vagrant box